Article updated in August 2023

 Emotions can drive you mad when you let them overwhelm you, but when you understand the core reason of why you feel a certain way, it makes things easier to accept and let go.

-Stress will be cut-down and the cluttered thoughts, no more.
 Pick one or two ways to practice self-reflection and start implementing them into your everyday routine.

 How will you begin to practice self-reflection?